NomicFoundation/hardhat/docs/advanced/building-plugins.md

 Plugins are bits of reusable configuration.
 Anything that you can do in a plugin, can also be done in your config file.
 You can test your ideas in a config file, and move them into a plugin when ready.

-The main things that plugins can do are extending the Buidler Runtime Environment, extending the Buidler config, defining new tasks, and overriding existing ones.
+The main things that plugins can do are extending the Buidler Runtime Environment, extending the Hardhat config, defining new tasks, and overriding existing ones.

 ### Extending the HRE